sharpiechen/portfolio_2018/_posts/2018-01-10-sidebar-redesign.md

 <div class="post__quote">
 	<ul>
 		<li>
 			"As an engineering team lead, I worked closely with Sharon to deliver a complete redesign and reimplementation of the Quill3 sidebar user experience.
 Sharon wore two hats for the duration of this project; user experience designer and technical product manager.
-Working with Sharon was a delight, as she kept our team unblocked and fully aware of our progress towards the finish line...<a href="https://www.dropbox.com/s/lh04bq0buhaxiwh/Letter%20of%20Recommendation_Mike%20Smathers.pdf?dl=0" target="_blank">Read full recommendation</a>" - Mike Smathers, Principle Engineer at Narrative Science
+Working with Sharon was a delight, as she kept our team unblocked and fully aware of our progress towards the finish line. <a href="https://www.dropbox.com/s/lh04bq0buhaxiwh/Letter%20of%20Recommendation_Mike%20Smathers.pdf?dl=0" target="_blank">Read full recommendation</a>"
+			<br><br>- Mike Smathers, Principle Engineer at Narrative Science
 		</li>
 	</ul>
 </div>